 But they might not be asking one critical question that could sneakily be the difference between someone voting and not: do they have a printer?

 As of the end of March, 11 states did not have online voter registration systems.
-That means that everyone in those states is required to mail in a voter registration form.
+That means that everyone in those states must mail in a voter registration form.

-And in the other 39 states where online voter registration exists, most states require state-issued IDs to register to vote online, otherwise mailing in a paper voter registration form is required.
-Photo IDs are less commonly held by younger and poorer Americans, precisely the ones who are least likely to have printers.
+And in the other 39 states where online voter registration exists, most states require state-issued IDs to register to vote online.
+Otherwise, mailing in a paper voter registration form is required.
+Photo IDs are less commonly held by younger and poorer Americans.
+People in this group are the least likely to own a printer.

-Currently only eight states and DC currently plan to mail registered voters ballots directly.
+Currently, only eight states and DC plan to mail registered voters ballots directly.
 And while some states like Wisconsin allow for online mail-in ballot applications, others like Alabama require a printed application for a mail-in ballot.

-So, while a potential voter may receive a very convincing letter, email, or phone call, once they start the voting process in many cases they’re going to have to print out a piece of paper either to register to vote or to request a mail-in ballot.
-For many this big friction point requires high levels of motivation (and potentially health risks) to overcome, and travel to FedEx or Kinko’s to print (and pay for) these forms.
+So, while a potential voter may receive a very convincing letter, email, or phone call, once they start the voting process they’re often going to have to print out a piece of paper—either to register to vote or to request a mail-in ballot.
+For many, this big friction point requires high levels of motivation (and potentially health risks) to overcome, and travel to FedEx or Kinko’s to print (and pay for) these forms.

-The answer to this problem and possibly the single most effective thing that GOTV orgs can do is:
+So, the answer to how to increase voter participation, and possibly the single most effective thing GOTV orgs can do, is:

 Mail the paper voting forms that have to be printed out to people, and include a pre-addressed and stamped envelope so they can be easily mailed in.

 Hassles reduce the likelihood of doing anything.
-A simple opt-out design which reduces friction makes a massive difference in retirement savings and organ donation.
-By pre-printing voting forms, not only is the single biggest hassle removed, but psychologically you’ve effectively begun the process and made it simple, further lowering the bar to voting.
+A simple opt-out design that reduces friction makes a massive difference in retirement savings, and organ donation.
+Pre-printing voting forms not only removes the single biggest hassle—psychologically, it effectively begins the process and makes it simple.
+This further lowers the bar to voting.

 So the next time you’re asked by a friend to call, text, or write a letter to encourage someone to vote, request to include pre-printed voting forms with self-addressed envelopes with the thoughtfully crafted and highly inspiring message.
-And if you’re working for a state that is interested in increased voter participation, allow for online voter registration and automatically mail registered voters a ballot.
+And if you’re working for a state that wants to know how to increase voter participation, allow for online voter registration and automatically mail registered voters a ballot.